 Old Jail Museum

 Another gem in downtown Jim Thorpe, the Old Jail Museum is a must-see.
-Since it’s creation in 1871, the jail was in operation until 1995.
-It’s claim to fame is the hanging of the notorious Molly Maguires miners and Cell 17; the handprint of a prisoner who proclaimed his innocence has eerily remained on the wall for hundreds of years.
+The Jail was in operation from 1871 to 1995, and its claim to fame was the hanging of seven notorious miners known as the Molly Maguires.
+In Cell 17, a hand-print of a prisoner who proclaimed his innocence has eerily remained on the wall for hundreds of years.
+Tours are available May through October.
+For the brave, late-night ghost tours in the fall let you see for yourself if rumors of supernatural activities at the jail are true.

 Pocono Indian Museum